 Although Pasadena has seen broad support and adoption of vaccines, to date there are still more than 4,000 Pasadena residents 65 or older who have not yet received their first dose of the vaccine.
 The virus is especially dangerous to seniors; here in Pasadena 85% of COVID-19-related deaths have been from this age group.
 Moreover, research shows that Black Americans are more likely to be hesitant to get vaccinated due to distrust of those administering the vaccine; they are statistically two to three times less likely to be vaccinated than White Americans.

-The partnership between Harambee Ministries, PPHD, and HH aims to address these issues and bolster vaccine rates in the 91103 ZIP code, which is 17% Black (the total population of Pasadena is only 9.7% Black) and has a greater share of low-income, vulnerable households than in other parts of the city.
+The partnership between Harambee Ministries, PPHD, and HH aims to address these issues and bolster vaccine rates in the 91103 ZIP code, which is 17% Black (the total population of Pasadena is only 9.7% Black) and has a greater share of low-income, under-served households than in other parts of the city.
 Because low-income residents are less likely to have access to reliable transportation, they are often unable to visit larger clinics held far away.
 Harambee is a trusted community institution and is located within walking distance of many homes.
 Additionally, because many older adults lack computer skills needed to navigate online vaccine registration systems, Harambee staff can take a little more time with a “softer touch,” offering one-on-one support to help patients navigate online registration and ensure they come back for their second dose.

 A Warm and Supportive Atmosphere